What are growth shares?

 Esmeralda has already thought things through and was considering giving Alex some shares as a way of encouraging him to come and work at her company.
 She isn’t sure about the best way to do this, so she booked a couple of hours with me to talk it over.

-She wants to give some shares to Alex, and to four other senior staff at the same time.
+She wants to give some shares to Alex, and four other senior staff.
 But she’s aware that if she just gives them shares in her company, they’d have to pay tax on the shares because her company was already worth serious money.
-That didn’t seem very fair, giving them a massive tax bill.
-And she owned up in our meeting to resenting giving them shares in the company she’s worked so hard to build up, and taken all the risks on.
+Giving them a massive tax bill did not seem like a good idea.
+And she owned up in our meeting to resenting giving them shares in the company she’s worked so hard to build and taken all the risks on.

 Why I suggested growth shares to Esmeralda